vitch/nakeditchyfeet/src/content/travel-tips/myanmar/getting-a-visa/myanmar-visa.md

  * A filled in application form (empty ones can be collected from the front left of the room when you arrive without queuing)
  * Your passport
  * Two passport photos
- * A photocopy of your passport
+ * A photocopy of the photo page of your passport
  * The application fee - dependant on how quickly you want your visa:

 | Collection date | Price |